Alert: Visitor Center Closed October 9 from 9am-2pm

 - Use the "Have you Considered?" tool on the my.harvard course search page as one way to "stumble" onto wonderful courses that are hidden gems.

 - Adding a course to Crimson Cart allows access to the course's Canvas site.
-Crimson Carts for returning students open Wednesday, March 27 for Fall 2024 registration.
+Crimson Carts for returning students open October 23, 2024 for Spring 2025 registration.

 - Search by my requirements (SBR): Find courses based on the Harvard College academic requirements.
 The SBR searches for courses that meet: Unsatisfied Harvard College requirements, General Education, and Divisional Distribution requirements.